-UPDATE: Our 2021 calendar is now available for purchase!
-Order early to get it in time for the New Year!
+Update: our 2022 Calendar is now available for just USD 15.99!
+Go get your copy now to get it in time for the holidays!

 So, send us your maps!

-- Please note that we will place a semi-transparent box containing author information, the GeoHipster logo, and, potentially, a calendar sponsor logo.
-Please consider this in your map design.
+- Please note that we may opt to place a semi-transparent box containing author information (Name and/or handle), the GeoHipster logo, and, potentially, a calendar sponsor logo.
+Please consider this, as well as about 1/4″ for bleed and 1/2″ for margins in your map design.
 If you have a preference as to which corner the box should be placed in, please note that at the time of submission .It should be a map (images please, they’ll be printed after all), hi-res JPG or PNG, landscape orientation, 8 inches × 10.5 inches (20.32 cm × 26.67 cm) or proportional.
 See the sample below.

 - While we want your map to be understood, past experience has taught us that lots of detailed explanatory text may not scale well and may be difficult to read when printed in the calendar.
 Please consider this in your design.
 We are more than happy to include any such information in the write-up about your map.

 - It should be a map you made (potentially with colleagues).
 As such, your e-mail submission must include the following statement to be considered:

 I hereby declare that this submission is my own work and to the best of my knowledge it contains no materials previously published or written by another person, except where due acknowledgement is made in the submission.
 Any contribution made to the submission by others is explicitly acknowledged.
 I also declare that the intellectual content of this submission is the product of my own work, except to the extent that assistance from others in the project’s design and conception or in style, presentation and linguistic expression is acknowledged.

 - You should provide a couple of sentences (up to 75 words) on how it was made (tools, data, techniques, etc.).